 Our Risk Management Strategy sets out our corporate approach to Risk Management.
-Our Corporate Risk Panel meets quarterly and considers the key risks faced by the organisation, whilst Business Risk Groups can look at individual areas of risk.
+Our Corporate Risk Panel meets four times per year and considers the key risks faced by the organisation, whilst Business Risk Groups can look at individual areas of risk.